Aakash200411/Cms/README.md

-Content Management System (CMS)
+# Content Management System (CMS)

-This project is a Content Management System (CMS) developed using HTML, CSS, JS, SQL, PHP.
-It provides an easy-to-use dashboard for administrators to manage users, announcements, resources, and videos.
-The system is designed to streamline content management for web applications.
+This project is a **Content Management System (CMS)** developed using **HTML, CSS, JavaScript, PHP, and SQL**.
+It offers a user-friendly dashboard for administrators to efficiently manage users, subjects, marks, attendance, announcements, resources, and videos.
+The system is designed to streamline and organize content for web-based applications.

-Features
+## Features

-1. User Management
+### 1. User Management
-Admin can create, edit, and delete user accounts.
+- Create, edit, and delete user accounts.
-Role-based access control (Admin and Regular Users).
+- Implement role-based access control: **Admin** and **Regular Users**.

-2. Subject Management
+### 2. Subject Management
-Admin can add and manage subjects.
+- Admins can add, edit, and manage academic subjects.

-3. Marks Management
+### 3. Marks Management
-Admin can enter and manage marks for each subject.
+- Admins can enter and manage student marks for each subject.
-Users can view their marks.
+- Users can log in and view their marks across different tests and subjects.

-4. Attendance Management
+### 4. Attendance Management
-Admin can record attendance for users in different subjects.
+- Admins can record and manage user attendance for each subject.
+- Users can view their attendance records.

+### 5. Announcement & Resource Management
+- Admins can post announcements for all users.
+- Upload and manage learning resources and videos.

+## Technologies Used
+- **Frontend**: HTML5, CSS3, JavaScript
+- **Backend**: PHP (Core PHP)
+- **Database**: MySQL
+- **Server**: XAMPP

+## Future Improvements (Optional)
+- Adding notification system
+- Implementing password reset functionality
+- Responsive mobile-first design improvements
+- Advanced analytics for marks and attendance